onap/doc/docs/release/index.rst

 Project Specific Release Notes
 ==============================
-ONAP releases are specified by a list of project artifact versions in the project repositories and docker container image versions listed in the OOM Helm charts.
+ONAP releases are specified by a list of project artifact versions in the project repositories and Docker container image versions listed in the OOM Helm charts.

 Each project provides detailed :ref:`release notes<doc-releaserepos>`